 Since that time, Toyota has consistently pushed the boundaries of vehicle electrification, achieving ever greater efficiency from its hybrid technology and realising new opportunities with the development of plug-in hybrid electric and hydrogen fuel cell electric vehicles.

 To date (April 2021) Toyota has sold more than 17 million electrified vehicles, saving around 140 million tonnes of CO2.
-Between 2010 and 2019, electrified technology has helped Toyota reduce its overall global vehicle CO2 emissions by approximately 22 per cent.
+Between 2010 and 2019, electrified technology has helped Toyota reduce its overall global vehicle CO2 emissions by approximately 22%.

-To accomplish this, Toyota has pursued a wide choice of electrified technologies, to suit the demands of different markets and types of vehicle use – HEVs, PHEVs, FCEVs and BEVs.
-In addition, developing hydrogen as a plentiful source of clean energy adds a further dimension, with fuel cell technology applicable to many different forms of transport – not just FCEV cars, but also heavy trucks, trains and shipping – and for use in stationary and mobile electricity generators.
+To accomplish this, Toyota has pursued a wide choice of electrified technologies, to suit the demands of different markets and types of vehicle use: 1) Hybrid electric, 2) Plug-in hybrid electric, 3) Battery electric, and 4) Hydrogen fuel cell.
+Developing hydrogen as a plentiful source of clean energy creates further dimensions, with the fuel cell technology pioneered in the Toyota Mirai adaptable to many different applications.
+These already include powering heavy goods vehicles, buses and trains, and for use in generators that could even be used to electrify a city.

 Electrified vehicle portfolio expansion